LucasOliveiraOmega/A-ruina-de-Arquimedes-V-L-E/README.md

 ## What is about

-Embark on the misterious journey of "The Doom of Arquimedes", a gorgeous RPG, made by a powerful tecnology called Phaser 3.
+Embark on the misterious journey of "The Doom of Arquimedes V_L_E", a gorgeous RPG, made by a powerful tecnology called Phaser 3.
 In this interactive and immersive world, math is not just a science, but a powerful magic wich permeates the fabric of reality.
 Arquimedes, our brave protagonist, is the master of this magic.
 With each mathemathical puzzle solved, he unveils the most occult secrets of this fantasy world.
 Join Arquimedes in this epic journey and explore the depths of a universe where math is the key to power and wisdom.
 Welcome to your journey, where each step reveals a new mistery awaiting to be discovered.

 ## Tecnologies Used